harigopinath/delfner/README.md

 2. Open VSCode, clock on Source Control tab on the left and clone this repository **Note:** You should have configured Azure repos in your VSCode earlier.
 3. While cloning the repository, it would have prompted you to choose a folder locally which will be your main project folder
 4. Click on the View menu -> Terminal
-5. Setup a python virtual environment and install the required libraries: python3.8 -m venv venv <br>
+5. Setup a python virtual environment and install the required libraries: <br>
+    python3.8 -m venv venv <br>

     source venv/bin/activate <br>